Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 Setting this flag to `True` will use `information_schema` rather than `describe extended` to get column metadata for Unity Catalog tables.
 This setting helps you avoid issues where `describe extended` truncates information when the type is a complex struct.
 However, this setting is not yet the default behavior, as there are performance impacts due to a Databricks metadata limitation because of the need to run `REPAIR TABLE {{relation}} SYNC METADATA` before querying to ensure the `information_schema` is complete.
 Please note that there is no equivalent option for views at this time which means dbt will still need to use `describe extended` for views.

-This flag may come default behavior in the future, depending on how information_schema changes.
+This flag may become default behavior in the future, depending on how `information_schema` changes.

 :::tip Do I need this flag?